yacinehmito/webpack-dashboard-isomorphic-example/README.md

 ## Parallel builds

-I didn't try this yet but you should be able to have the two builds run concurrently with [parallel-webpack](https://github.com/trivago/parallel-webpack/).
+I didn't try this yet but you should be able to have the two bundles run concurrently with [parallel-webpack](https://github.com/trivago/parallel-webpack/).